 I have seen The Burwells trigger operated pruners in operation and they are of the same quality.
 However, I don’t own a pair…Yet!

-They are better at snipping stems quickly, on plants like roses and fruit canes, with the added advantage of the mechanical opener (most secateurs are opened by the spring mechanism between the two grips).
+The Burwells are good at snipping stems quickly, on plants like roses, fruit canes and fruit trees with the added advantage of the mechanical opener (most secateurs are opened by a spring mechanism between the two grips).
 This mechanical system does really help when the blades get stuck together with sap, as they often can!